VolodymyrChapman/QuickAnnotator_infer/README.md

 1. QA_infer can now accept multiple models at once to calculate an ensemble output!
 2. QA_infer can now perform evaluation of models against a QuickAnnotator ground truth!
 ## In development:
-* Removal of dependence on a config file - the dream would be to run QA_infer with nothing more than the output model
+* Removal of dependence on a config file - the dream would be to run QA_infer with nothing more than a trained QuickAnnotator model

 # Requirements
 ---